Updates

 - Know how to recognize a harmful algal bloom

-BE CAREFUL: A harmful algal bloom is present at East Canyon Reservoir.
+BE CAREFUL: A harmful algal bloom is present in the Taylor Hollow area.
 Algae in the water may be producing dangerous toxins that can make humans and animals sick.

-Weber-Morgan Health Department has issued a WARNING ADVISORY.
+Weber-Morgan Health Department has issued a WARNING ADVISORY for Taylor Hollow.

 - Avoid areas of algae when boating